USS Spadefish (SSN-668): 1969-1984

 Spadefish was assigned Norfolk, Virginia, as her home port, and it remained her home port throughout her career.
 She was attached to Submarine Squadron 6.

 Following shakedown in the Atlantic Ocean, Spadefish underwent post-shakedown repairs and alterations at Newport News from April to June 1970 and in July 1970 participated in antisubmarine warfare exercises in the North Atlantic Ocean.
 After returning to her home port, Norfolk, Virginia, she deployed in the Atlantic from October to December 1970 and then returned to Norfolk for upkeep.

 On 18 February 1971, Spadefish got underway for her second deployment in the Atlantic, visiting Faslane, Scotland, before returning to Norfolk on 18 April 1971.
 She operated in the Norfolk area for the remainder of 1971, participating in antisubmarine warfare exercises and attack submarine training.

 In 1972, Spadefish participated in training operations in the Norfolk area until deploying in the Atlantic from June to August, visiting Holy Loch, Scotland, before returning to Norfolk.
 She again deployed in the Atlantic on 10 October 1972 and returned to Norfolk on 17 December 1972.

 Through June 1973, Spadefish operated out of Norfolk along the United States East Coast.
 She conducted independent exercises, a fleet ballistic missile submarine security exercise, and independent attack submarine training.
 In May and June 1973, she supported Cruiser-Destroyer Flotilla 8 in an Atlantic readiness exercise and a sea control exercise.
 At the end of June 1973, she spent a week at the Isle of Portland in England, and, in July 1973, returned to the U.S. East Coast.
 At the beginning of September 1973, she commenced a major overhaul at Norfolk Naval Shipyard in Portsmouth, Virginia.

 Spadefish completed overhaul in July 1974 and resumed operations along the U.S. East Coast.

 Spadefish operated in the Arctic on an Ice Exercise (ICEX) in 1984 under the command of Commander George Bardsley.

 Spadefish operated in the Arctic on an ICEX in 1992 under the command of Commander R. B. Williams.

-Spadefish again operated in the Arctic on an ICEX in 1993, still under the command of Commander R. B. Williams.
+Spadefish again operated in the Arctic on an ICEX in 1993, still under the command of Commander Williams.

 Spadefish completed two deployments to the Persian Gulf in 1995 and 1996, crossing the equator on both occasions.
 The 1996 deployment began at Pier 21 in Norfolk and ended at Puget Sound Naval Shipyard in Bremerton, Washington.